INITIATIVE

 Primary Election is May 14

 Marylanders will vote for party candidates for one U.S. Senate seat and eight U.S. Representatives during the state primary.
 Early voting is May 2-9 and Primary Election Day is May 14.
-Get key links, Catholic guidelines and candidate surveys at mdcatholic.org/elections.
+Get key links, Catholic guidelines and candidate survey results at mdcatholic.org/elections.

 Register to Vote